-If an athlete is failing class(es)the day of a contest, rendering them ineligible for competition on that day, and the contest requires they leave during the school day, the ineligible athlete will not accompany the team to the competition.
+If an athlete is academically ineligible the day of a contest, and the contest requires they leave during the school day, the athlete will not accompany the team to the competition.

 Any athlete that is not eligible for a given contest will not wear a uniform during the time of ineligibility instead will remain in street clothes during that contest.
 They should report to the team bench per coaches' discretion.